ajace/string_extend/README.md

 # String Extend

-extensions to ruby's String class. started from Beginning Ruby tutorial in creating a gem
+gem to extend ruby's String class. started from Beginning Ruby tutorial in creating a gem

 ## Installation